International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 cp broker-core/target/broker-core-4.2.8-SNAPSHOT.jar docker/broker-core
 ```

 Once the file is copied, move to the `docker/broker-core` directory and build the `core` image locally.
-The `core` image name will be maintaned from the previously pulled `core` image.
+The `core` image name will be maintained from the previously pulled `core` image.
 This will avoid dependency issues later on.

 ```
 cd docker/broker-core